 Want fewer hassles?
 Book yourself on the Wieliczka Salt Mine Guided Tour from Krakow!
 The tour includes all entrance fees and hotel pick-up for a price that’s not much more than setting off independently.

-Along with Old Town, the former Jewish district of Kazimierz is Krakow’s most interesting quarter to explore.
+Along with Old Town, the former Jewish district of Kazimierz is Krakow’s most interesting quarter to explore (and one of the best places to stay in Krakow).
 For over five hundred years, much of Krakow’s Jewish population called Kazimierz home.

 A turbulent 20th century, unfortunately, followed.
 After Hitler stormed into Krakow, Kazimierz was all but eliminated.
 Under communist rule the district didn’t fare much better, falling into a decrepit state and becoming a veritable no-go zone for travellers.